 Due to the high costs that can result from a spinal cord injury, pursuing compensation from the negligent party is critical.
 Depending on the circumstances of your spinal cord injury, there may be several routes of compensation available to you after an accident.

 Personal Injury Lawsuit

 In many cases, filing an injury lawsuit against the negligent party is the most straightforward path to recovering compensation.
-Through a spinal cord injury lawsuit, you can recover economic and non-economic damages.
+You can recover economic and non-economic damages through a spinal cord injury lawsuit.

-- Non-economic damages – Covers any damages without a direct dollar value, such as pain and suffering and loss of life enjoyment
+- Non-economic damages – Covers damages without a direct dollar value, such as pain and suffering and loss of life enjoyment.

-In certain cases, punitive damages may be awarded.
-These are damages intended to penalize the negligent party for especially egregious actions and discourage future incidents.
+In some instances, punitive damages may be awarded.
+These penalize the negligent party for especially egregious actions and discourage future incidents.

 One of the most important aspects of pursuing a personal injury lawsuit is identifying all parties at fault in the claim.
-While the at-fault party may seem obvious in certain cases, sometimes additional parties can be held responsible for your injuries.
+While the at-fault party may seem evident in some instances, sometimes additional parties can be held responsible for your injuries.